Jaffa: 16th–18th centuries

 The 17th century saw the beginning of the re-establishment of churches and hostels for Christian pilgrims en route to Jerusalem and the Galilee.
 During the 18th century, the coastline around Jaffa was often besieged by pirates and this led to the inhabitants relocating to Ramla and Lod, where they relied on messages from a solitary guard house to inform them when ships were approaching the harbour.
 The landing of goods and passengers was notoriously difficult and dangerous.
 Until well into the 20th century, ships had to rely on teams of oarsmen to bring their cargo ashore.

+In 1775, Jaffa, then controlled by Daher al-Umar, was besieged by Abu al-Dhahab, the mamluk strongman of Ottoman Egypt.
+After 49 days of siege, the city was captured and all adult males in the city were executed, the women and children taken captive.